Limoniastrum monopetalum: Description

 It has light green, green-grey, or silvery blue-green, leather-like, stiff, narrowly spathulate (spoon-shaped) leaves.
 They are covered with white granulations; calcareous (carbonate deposits) tubercles.
 This gives the plant a whitish grey aspect.

-It blooms between mid Spring and early Summer.
-Variously; between March to November, between July and August, or June to August.
+It blooms between mid-Spring and early Summer.
+Variously; between March and November, between July and August, or June to August.
 The numerous flowers, come in shades of pink, lavender pink, purple-pink, or lavender flowers.
 As they die they fade to violet.

 They have articulated rachis (spine) and tubular or funnel-shaped corolla (the petals of a flower), they appear at the ends of the branches.
-They have leathery bracts, the external sepals are 2.5-7 mm and the internal sepals are 7.5-9 mm long, scarious (dry and membranous), covered almost entirely by the internal bract.
+They have leathery bracts, the external sepals are 2.5–7 mm and the internal sepals are 7.5–9 mm long, scarious (dry and membranous), covered almost entirely by the internal bract.
 It also has 5 stamens.

 After flowering it produces a fruit (or seed capsule), which is membranous, indehiscent and included in the calyx.